mosip/mosip-infra/deployment/sandbox-v2/README.md

 \* VPU:  Virtual CPU

-All the above within the same network.
+All the above machines are within the same subnet.
 Note that all pods run with replication=1.
-If higher replication is needed, accordingly, the number of VMs will be higher.
+If higher replication is needed, accordingly, the number of VMs needed will be higher.

 ## VM setup
 ### All machines
-* Create a user 'mosipuser' with strong password, same on all machines
+* Create a user 'mosipuser' with strong password, same on all machines.
 * Make `sudo su` passwordless.
-* All machines in same subnet.
+* All machines in the same subnet.
 * All machines accessible using hostnames defined in `hosts.ini`.

 ### Console
-Console machine is the machine from where you will run Ansible and other the scripts.
+Console machine is the machine from where you run Ansible and other the scripts.
 You must work on this machine as 'mosipuser' user (not root).
 * Console machine must be accessible with the public domain name (e.g. sandbox.mycompany.com)
 * Port 80, 443, 30090 (for postgres), 9000 (HDFS) must be open on the console for external access.
 * Install Ansible